xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 ## Step 2.
 Build Connect wallet button

-Your "hello world" app needs a **Connect wallet** button that enables you to connect a wallet app, such as MetaMask.
+Your "GM Bot" app needs a **Connect wallet** button that enables you to connect a wallet app, such as MetaMask.

 This app uses [Web3Modal](https://web3modal.com/), [Ethers](https://docs.ethers.io/v5/single-page/), and [WAGMI](https://wagmi.sh/) to connect to commonly used wallet apps.